 The night Charles died, we had to call our loved ones and share the tragic news.
-The last one we called was Richard.
+The last one we called was Richard, our oldest son.
 We knew he stayed up later than both of our parents (Charles’ grandparents) whom we started calling at 9:30pm.

 Prior to that, we just couldn’t even talk, walk straight or comprehend.
 We found out about 8pm and I had to tell his girlfriend first which was a heart-breaking, gut-wrenching call as yet another person felt the stab of that loss and the guilt that often follows a suicide.

 It took a while to recover from that call.
 (We don’t blame her at all.)

 So I call Richard about 11:30pm and I told him his brother had died by suicide.
 His first reaction was, “Oh, no.”

 Then he said the most amazing thing

 Without missing a beat, Richard said, “You guys are great parents.
 I love you both.
 You did everything you could and I tried, too.
 Charles and I were raised in the same house by the same parents and I don’t see anything you did wrong.
 You helped him as much as he could be helped.
 You couldn’t know he’d kill himself.”

 I know he said more but that’s what I remember.
 I was just amazed that all of a sudden, all this wisdom came tumbling out of my 22-year-old son’s mouth.
 He was so calm and collected like something took over him at that moment.
 And for the second time that day, I was shocked.
 But this time I was amazed, too and stunned into silence.